 Current MPH Students

-Supervisory Committee: Within the first year of study, it is your responsibility to work with your advisor/major professor in the selection of your supervisory committee members.
-Your committee consists of your advisor/major professor and at least two other MPH graduate faculty.
-After approval, the Dean of the Graduate School will formally appoint the supervisory committee.
-This committee will advise in developing a program of study, supervise the student's progress, and conduct the final examination.
-The advisor major professor serves as chair of the supervisory committee.
-Online forms for committee available at: http://www.k-state.edu/grad/forms/
+Supervisory Committee: Within the first year of study, it is the student's responsibility to work with his/her advisor in the formation of his/her supervisory committee members.
+The supervisory committee will consist of a major professor from the student's MPH area of emphasis and at least two other Kansas State University MPH graduate faculty.
+This committee will advise and approve the student's program of study, supervise the student's progress, and conduct the final examination.
+With pre-approval of the MPH Program Director, in unique circumstances, a graduate faculty member who is not part of the MPH graduate faculty may serve on the supervisory committee.

-Culminating Experience: All MPH degree candidates are required to complete a culminating experience, with a choice related to (1) combined field experience/capstone project; (2) public health thesis research and field experience; or (3) Master's Report and field experience.
+Culminating Experience: All MPH degree candidates are required to complete a culminating experience, with a choice related to (1) the applied practice experience (APE) and an integrated learning experience (ILE) report; or (2) public health thesis research (the thesis becomes the ILE) and the APE.

-Field Experience: All MPH degree candidates are required to complete a public health field experience, related to the choice of culminating experience.
-See Field Experience
+Applied Practice Experience (APE): All MPH degree candidates are required to complete a public health APE, related to the choice of culminating experience.
+See Applied Practice Experience.

 NOTE: You must be enrolled in at least 1 credit hour of course work the semester you graduate.
 This is a Graduate School requirement and cannot be waived (see Graduate Handbook, 1-4, Section D).

 After you have completed all of your courses, your field experience and all other work leading toward your culminating experience, you are eligible to graduate.
-The “Approval to Schedule Final Exam” form available on the Graduate School’s website (http://www.k-state.edu/grad/forms/#current) must be completed, signed by your major professor and committee, and Dr. Cates as the Head of Dept/Grad Program Director.
+The “Approval to Schedule Final Exam” form available on the Graduate School’s website (http://www.k-state.edu/grad/academics/forms/index.html) (select "Masters" and "Approval to Schedule Final Examination: Masters.")must be completed, signed by your major professor and committee, and Dr. Mulcahy as the Head of Dept/Grad Program Director.
 The completed form is then sent to the Graduate School, triggering two events needed for graduation:

 - The Graduate School reviews your course work against your program of study and “clears” you for graduation.
 If you have any incompletes or other discrepancies, you will not be able to graduate until the discrepancies are resolved.